Using parks, fields & outdoor facilities

 - Spectators must remain outside the fenced area of the field and track.

 - Tents should be set up off to the side so spectator views are not blocked.

 Use of North Vancouver parks & playing fields

-The following Terms and Regulations form part of the agreement between all user groups or organizations and the North Vancouver Recreation and Culture Commission, the District of North Vancouver, the City of Vancouver, and School District #44 (North Vancouver) for the use of their premises.
-Before your group books a North Vancouver park or playing field, review these terms and the Waiver & Indemnity Clause that follows.
+The following terms and regulations form part of the agreement between all user groups or organizations and NVRC, the District of North Vancouver, the City of North Vancouver and School District #44 (North Vancouver) for the use of their premises.
+Before your group books a North Vancouver park or playing field, review these terms and the waiver & indemnity clause that follows.

 For more information about field bookings and park and field permits for your group, call 604-983-6318 (M-F, 8:30am-4pm) or email firstname.lastname@example.org.